-Main Kabbalat Shabbat Services, Shabbat Sukkot, 7:00pm at Chelsea Sanctuary
+Main Kabbalat Shabbat Services, 7:00pm

-Music Director and Piano: Joyce Rosenzweig
+Piano and Music Director: Joyce Rosenzweig

-Service Leader: Rabbi Sharon Kleinbaum
+Service Leaders: Rabbi Sharon Kleinbaum and Rabbi Rachel Weiss

-Chelsea Sanctuary: 296 9th Avenue at West 28th Street (weekly Main Kabbalat Shabbat service)
+Chelsea Sanctuary: 296 9th Avenue at West 28th Street (weekly 7 pm Main Kabbalat Shabbat service)

 Bethune Sanctuary and Main Office: 57 Bethune Street